□ Captain T. Kirk is at a bar with his crew when someone he knows makes an appearance... □

 Once the Bartender had fetched the glasses and had started to fill them, Kirk turned to his crew.
 "So what are you all doing for your other six days of shore leave?"
 He inquired.

 "I'm taking a quick transport home to visit my family!"
 Chekov beamed, excitement evident in his features.
-"I 'aven't seen them in years!"
+"I 'aven't seen them in three years!"

 "I'm visiting Joanna, taking her on a tour of the ship."
 McCoy grinned proudly.